AltropInc/alt/doc/script/OutputFormatting.md

 * 2 – Octal format (base 8).
 For alternate form, the value is prefixed with 0 as long as it is non-zero.
 For example, 7 outputs as 07, but 0 outputs as 0.
 * 3 – Binary format (base 2).
 For alternate form, the value is prefixed with 0b for b, and 0B for B.

-The following shorthands can be for the `ibase` in theinteger format:
+The following shorthands can be for the `ibase` in the integer format:
 | shorthand  | equivalents                                                        |
 |:---------- |:------------------------------------------------------------------ |
 | dec        | ibase=0 (decimal)      |